ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ## Log in to HPCC Cluster via a Terminal

-Terminal-based login is the preferred and by far the most feature-rich method for accessing HPCC's resources as well as most other HPC clusters.
+Terminal-based login is the preferred and by far the most feature-rich method for accessing HPCC's resources as well as most public supercomputing centers or commercial cloud systems.
 Web-based alternatives via Jupyter Hub and RStudio Server are also provided and introduced [here]().
-To access the HPCC cluster with the standard `ssh` protocol, users want to use the following three steps:
+To access the HPCC cluster with the standard `ssh` protocol, users want to follow these steps:

 1. Type the `ssh` login command from a terminal application (see below), where the string `<user>` needs to be replaced by a user's account name.
 The `<>` characters indicate a placeholder and need to be removed.
 Next press enter to execute the command.